ryasar79/reduxx/README.md

 #### Don't fear, ReduxX is here to save the day!🐉🐬🐙

-with ReduxX, the same state as above can look something like this:
+with ReduxX, the same state as above is automatically generated and it will look something like this:

 ```
 ...
-myAccount-openPopoverId: 'abc'
+userProfile-mainPicture: null
-myAccount-popoverAnchorElement: null
+userProfile-firstName: 'Danny'
-myAccount-emailResent: true
+accountSettings-emailVerified: true
 ...
 ```
 and to get and set the state, you just need to do this: